Holzland Becker GbmH

 The solution

-Kiwee migrated the client from Shopware 5 to Shopware 6 and rebuilt the entire foundation around three goals: run multiple shops without multiplying the workload, keep the platform stable under any traffic condition, and give the team the possibility to release enhancements or improvements quickly.
+Kiwee Software supported Holzland Becker as part of a joint team from Shopware 5 to Shopware 6 and rebuilt the entire foundation around three goals: run multiple shops without multiplying the workload, keep the platform stable under any traffic condition, and give the team the possibility to release enhancements or improvements quickly.

 A Single Platform for All Three Shops

-The starting point was migrating to Shopware 6, giving the client a modern, supported foundation and unlocking the architecture needed to run multiple storefronts efficiently.
+The starting point was migrating to Shopware 6, giving Holzland Becker a modern, supported foundation and unlocking the architecture needed to run multiple storefronts efficiently.

 • A new feature or improvement is built once and lives across all shops, not repeated three times